Anambra: APC decries spate of attacks on members - New Telegraph

 The late Oforma was, without any provocation, shot dead inside the APC office at Uruagu Ward 3, Nnewi North Local Government Area of the state, while holding a meeting with other party faithful, many of whom sustained varying degrees of injury.

-The gubernatorial candidate, who spoke through the Senator Andy Uba Gubernatorial Campaign Organisation (SAUGCO) on Monday, has, however, promised to immortalize the deceased, and also reach out to the injured.
+The gubernatorial candidate, who spoke through the Senator Andy Uba Gubernatorial Campaign Organisation (SAUGCO), has, however, promised to immortalize the deceased, and also reach out to the injured,